-A. "Distribution" means any form of sale, exchange, or transfer.
+- A. "Distribution" means any form of sale, exchange, or transfer. - B. "Group" means a number of persons who are associated with each other, but who have not complied with university requirements for registration as a student organization.

-- B. "Group" means a number of persons who are associated with each other, but who have not complied with university requirements for registration as a student organization. - C. "Hearing body" means any entity tasked with resolving matters under this Code.
-This can include but is not limited to presiding officers, Student Conduct Panels, and the Appeals Board. - D. "Institution" and "university" mean the George Washington University and all of its undergraduate, graduate, and professional schools, divisions, and programs. - E. "Organization" means any number of persons who have complied with university requirements for registration with the university as a student organization. - F. "Protected characteristics" as used in this Code means those personal traits, characteristics, and/or beliefs that are defined by applicable law as protected from unlawful discrimination and/or harassment.
-They include age, color, disability, gender, gender identity or expression, genetic information, marital or familial status, national origin, pregnancy, race, religion, sex, sexual orientation, veteran status, and/or other characteristics protected by applicable law. - G. "Respondent" means any individual student, organization, or group charged with a violation under this Code. - H. "Student" means any person currently enrolled whether full-time, part-time or visiting, on a leave of absence or continuous enrollment, pursuing undergraduate, graduate, or professional studies, whether or not in pursuit of a degree or of any form of certificate of completion.
-An individual new to the university is deemed a student for purposes of this Code on the first day of classes or when participating in any official university activity, including residence in university residential facilities, whichever occurs first. - I. "University premises" means buildings or grounds owned, leased, or controlled by the university, or in which the university has an ownership interest, including, but not limited to, buildings or grounds in which students reside and university food service facilities are located; or facilities operated in the name of any officially registered student organization.
-This definition is not limited to buildings or grounds owned or leased by the university at the Foggy Bottom Campus. - J. "University-sponsored activities" means events and activities initiated by a student, student organization, university department, faculty member, or employee that
+- C. "Institution" and "University" mean the George Washington University and all of its undergraduate, graduate, and professional schools, divisions, and programs. - D. "Organization" means any number of persons who have complied with university requirements for registration with the university as a student organization. - E. "Protected Characteristics" as used in this Code means those personal traits, characteristics, and/or beliefs that are defined by applicable law as protected from unlawful discrimination and/or harassment.
+They include age, color, disability, gender, gender identity or expression, genetic information, marital or familial status, national origin, pregnancy, race, religion, sex, sexual orientation, veteran status, and/or other characteristics protected by applicable law. - F. "Respondent" means any individual student, organization, or group charged with a violation under this Code. - G. "Student" means any currently enrolled person, full-time or part-time, or on continuous enrollment, pursuing undergraduate, graduate, or professional studies, whether or not in pursuit of a degree or of any form of certificate of completion. - H. "Hearing Body" means any entity tasked with resolving matters under this Code.
+This can include but is not limited to presiding officers, University Hearing Boards, and the Appeals Board. - I. "University Premises" means buildings or grounds owned or leased by the university, or in which the university has an ownership interest, including, but not limited to, buildings or grounds in which students reside and university food service facilities are located; or facilities operated in the name of any officially registered student organization.
+This definition is not limited to buildings or grounds owned or leased by the university at the Foggy Bottom Campus. - J. "University-Sponsored Activities" means events and activities initiated by a student, student organization, university department, faculty member, or employee that - i.

-- i.
 Are expressly authorized, aided, conducted, or supervised by the university; or - ii.
-Are funded in whole or in part by the university; or iii.
+Are funded in whole or in part by the university; or - iii.
 Are initiated by an officially registered student organization and conducted or promoted in the name of that student organization and/or the university.